hashicorp/terraform-provider-aws/website/docs/r/acmpca_certificate_authority.html.markdown

 #### ocsp_configuration

 * `enabled` - (Required) Boolean value that specifies whether a custom OCSP responder is enabled.
-* `ocsp_custom_cname` - (Optional) A CNAME specifying a customized OCSP domain.
+* `ocsp_custom_cname` - (Optional) CNAME specifying a customized OCSP domain.
 Note: The value of the CNAME must not include a protocol prefix such as "http://" or "https://".

 ## Attributes Reference